 DIsclaimer: I have never used SplitIt – and this is not a sponsored post, but I am just genuinely excited about the premise.
 I will update this post when I have spoken to some users of it.

 I have been looking at purchasing a new mattress and whilst this is not the most exciting thing to talk about, whilst looking for it, I discovered SplitIt.
-For though of you who aren’t aware (as I wasn’t just a few hours ago), SplitIt is a new payment method which allows you to use your existing credit to pay for a larger item in installments.
+For though of you who aren’t aware (as I wasn’t just a few hours ago), SplitIt is a new payment method (or at least new to me as I had not heard of it before) which allows you to use your existing credit to pay for a larger item in installments.
 Instead of taking out new credit for an item (common with mattresses, sofas etc) you choose to pay with SplitIt and you can make monthly payments of a set amount, like a direct debit, but it goes on to your existing credit card.
 This means that you can split the payments but without taking new credit.
 It also means you can still get the rewards such as cashback or points on your credit card that you would otherwise miss out on.
 Unfortunately though, the retailers have to sign up with them in the first place, so it’s not widely used in the UK at this time (hence why I had not heard of it).

 From what I’ve read online and from the people I’ve spoken to,another issue with Klarna is that it is super easy to get in to debt, to miss payments and for costs to spiral with late payment fees and interest.
 There isn’t just the monthly direct debit of your payment coming out your account – you are almost given too much freedom, but at a cost – financial and more.
 I just didn’t feel comfortable using their service, especially as I got into debt when I was in Klarna’s target age.